gkarwchan/hugoblogsource/content/posts/2025_10_31_Http_Request_Smuggling.md

 ### Why Does This Happen?
 Modern web applications aren't just a single server sitting in a closet somewhere.
 They typically have multiple layers working together:

-Front-end systems: Reverse proxies, load balancers, firewalls, Content Delivery Networks (CDNs), Web Application Firewalls (WAFs)
+* Front-end systems: Reverse proxies, load balancers, firewalls, Content Delivery Networks (CDNs), Web Application Firewalls (WAFs).
-Back-end systems: The actual web application servers running your code
+* Back-end systems: The actual web application servers running your code.

 These systems need to communicate efficiently, and they do so by reusing HTTP connections.
 But to reuse a connection, each system needs to know exactly where one request ends and the next one begins.
 HTTP provides two main ways to specify request boundaries: